aryansnagar/aryansnagar/README.md

 ## 🚀 About Me

-- 🎓 Student of Computer Science at Meerut Institute of Technology, Meerut.
+- 🎓 I'm a student of Computer Science at Meerut Institute of Technology, Meerut.
-- 💡 Exploring the vast realms of AI and machine learning.
+- 💡 I'm a frontend web developer.
-- 🌌 Space enthusiast and tech lover.
+- 🌌 I love Space and tech.

 ## 🛠️ Skills